Skip to Content

 The name comes from the Italian word “fuso”, which describes the twisted shape of the pasta.

 The “corkscrew” shape is perfect for capturing hearty sauces and holding up in baked dishes like this broccoli pasta bake.
-It also works well in pasta salads.
+It also works well in pasta salad.

-Fusilli are available in long and short versions, making them a versatile choice for many dishes.
+Fusilli are available in long and short versions, making them a versatile choice for many dishes like this shrimp pasta primavera.

 Long fusilli, also known as fusilli bucati, can be used as a substitute for spaghetti or linguine.